facebookresearch/simmc2/SUBMISSION_INSTRUCTIONS.md

-# Final Evaluation
+# Final Evaluation for SIMMC 2.1

 Below we describe how the participants can submit their results, and how the winner(s) will be announced.

 ## Evaluation Dataset

 Final evaluation for the SIMMC2.1 DSTC11 track will be on the `test-std` split, different from the `devtest` split.
-We will release the `test-std` split closer to the end of Challenge Period 1 (Oct 21).
-Please check this page again later for more details.
+We released the `test-std` split at the end of Challenge Period 1 (Oct 21).

 **NOTE**: